pnorbert/adiosvm/README.txt

      - this allows for resizing the window and for copy/paste between the VM and your host machine (set Devices/Shared Clipboard/Bidirectional)
-     Note: This has to be repeated when recompiling the kernel for Soft-iWarp...
+     Note: This has to be repeated when updating or recompiling the kernel

    - You can remove the LibreOffice products to save some disk space.
      - Start Ubuntu Software Center